JanHerca/urantiapedia/output/wikijs/en/article/Gaetan_Charland/Reflectivite_2023_10_mot_du_president.md

 <img src="/image/article/Reflectivite/2023_10/002.jpg">
 </figure>

 It must be remembered that there is only a minority of people in the world who will be interested in reading ***The Urantia Book***.
 The task of sharing the teachings of the revelation falls to us.
 Machiventa Melchizedek himself trained hundreds of educators who traveled the world.
 Jesus also trained many educators who in turn traveled the world.
 So what are we waiting for to do the same?
-I invite you to read these passages [UB 93:6.8](/en/The_Urantia_Book/93#p6_8) and [UB 93:7.1](/en/The_Urantia_Book/93#p7_1) if you doubt what I say.
+I invite you to read these passages <a id="a41_428"></a>[UB 93:6.8](/en/The_Urantia_Book/93#p6_8) and <a id="a41_474"></a>[UB 93:7.1](/en/The_Urantia_Book/93#p7_1) if you doubt what I say.

 <figure id="Figure_4" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Reflectivite/2023_10/002b.jpg">